 There are no events of default in respect of the Bonds and Bondholders are only entitled to claim redemption of the principal amount of the Bonds in case of the Issuer's bankruptcy, dissolution and/or liquidation.
-Bondholders have limited acceleration rights (as described in Condition VIII of the Terms of the Bonds).
+Bondholders have limited acceleration rights (as described in Condition VIII).
 In particular, Bondholders are not entitled to file for the opening of bankruptcy proceedings (Konkursverfahren) or to make other filings or motions which, if approved, will lead to a redemption of the Bonds.
 Rights of the Bondholders in bankruptcy proceedings (Konkursverfahren) or any form of composition with creditors (Nachlassverfahren) in relation to the Issuer are limited.